Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method

 where $\max(\cdot)$ is the element-wise maximum to guarantee the non-negativity of $\lambda_{tp}$.
 Unless the dualized constraints are equality constraints, which can have associated multipliers unrestricted in sign, the multipliers need to be non-negative to penalize the violated constraints correctly \cite{bertsimas-LPbook}.

 The step size $\theta_k$ commonly used in practice is:

-where $\lVert \cdot \rVert$ is the Euclidean norm and $\alpha_k$ is a scalar satisfying $0<\alpha_k\le 2$.
+where $\lVert \cdot \rVert$ is the Euclidean norm, and $\alpha_k$ is a scalar satisfying $0<\alpha_k\le 2$.
 The proof of convergence of the above step size formula is referred to Ref.~\cite{held1974}.
-Recommended by Fisher \cite{fisher2004}, the starting value of $\alpha_k$ is set to $\alpha_0=2$ and is halved if $Z_{\text{D}}(\varepsilon,\bm{\lambda})$ fails to increase in a number of iterations.
+As recommended by Fisher \cite{fisher2004}, the starting value of $\alpha_k$ is set to $\alpha_0=2$ and is halved if $Z_{\text{D}}(\varepsilon,\bm{\lambda})$ fails to increase in a number of iterations.
 While there are different types of $\theta_k$ proposed in literature, the step size formula in Eq.~\eqref{eq:stepsize} has performed particularly well in our problem settings.

-The subgradient method suffers from several drawbacks such as the zigzagging phenomenon and slow convergence to the optimal multipliers $\bm{\lambda}^\ast$.
-Many studies have proposed variants of the subgradient method such as the surrogate Lagrangian relaxation method and the bundle method to alleviate such issues.
-Interested readers are referred to Ref.~\cite{guignard2013} for additional materials on methods for non-differentiable problems.
+The subgradient method suffers from several drawbacks, such as the zigzagging phenomenon and slow convergence to the optimal multipliers $\bm{\lambda}^\ast$.
+Several studies have proposed variants of the subgradient method, such as the surrogate Lagrangian relaxation method and the bundle method, to alleviate these issues.
+Interested readers can refer to Ref.~\cite{guignard2013} for additional materials on methods for non-differentiable problems.